• Skip to primary navigation

 Pecan Sandies

 Forget store-bought.
-These Pecan Sandies are so easy to make at home, from scratch, and they taste much more delicious they are when they're homemade!
+These Pecan Sandies are so easy to make at home, from scratch, and they taste much more delicious when they’re homemade!

 Sandies cookies stacked with pecans around